 |Day 7||Allah rests from work.
 The day is declared Holy||Isa al Masih rests in death|

-Each day’s events for these two weeks are like mirror images of each other.
-They have symmetry.
+Each day’s events for these two weeks are like mirror images of each other, or, they have symmetry.
 At the end of both of these weeks, first fruits of new life is ready to burst forth and multiply.
 Adam and Isa al Masih are reverse images of each other.
 The Quran says of Isa al Masih and Adam:

 Indeed, the example of Jesus to Allah is like that of Adam.
 He created Him from dust; then He said to him, “Be,” and he was.
 (Surah Al-Imran 3:59)

 … Adam, who is a pattern of the one to come.
 (Romans 5:14)

 For since death came through a man, the resurrection of the dead comes also through a man.
 22 For as in Adam all die, so in Christ all will be made alive.
 (1 Corinthians 15: 21-22)